karim-daw/EnergyDataParser/README.md

 # EnergyDataParser

-This Python code provides functionality to parse an EnergyPlus HTML table, extract data from it, and write the data to a CSV file.
-The code consists of several modules for different tasks.
+This Python code provides functionality to parse an EnergyPlus HTML table, an IES .json file and an eQuest .SIM file extract data from it.
+The code consists of several modules for different tasks but the main files have \*\_parser.py as a postfix.
+The app.py will eventually be a kind of "client" where you can use the vairous parsers

 ## Installation